 Another way to generate subsets is to exploit the bit representation of integers.
-Each subset of a set of n elements can be represented as a sequence of n bits, which corresponds to an integer between $0...2^n - 1$ .
+Each subset of a set of n elements can be represented as a sequence of n bits, which corresponds to an integer between $0...2^n - 1$.
 The ones in the bit sequence indicate which elements are included in the subset.

-The usual convention is that element k is included in the subset if the kth last bit in the sequence is one.
-For example, the bit representation of 25 is 11001, that corresponds to the subset $\{1,4,5\}$ .
+The usual convention is that the kth element is included in the subset exactly when the kth last bit in the sequence is one.
+For example, the bit representation of 25 is 11001, that corresponds to the subset $\{1,4,5\}$.